 Safety data, including TEAEs, laboratory tests, anti-PTH antibodies, and vital signs, will be summarized.
 Descriptive statistics will be calculated for quantitative safety data as well as for the difference from baseline, if applicable.
 Frequency counts will be compiled for classification of qualitative safety data.
 Direct safety comparisons between the two ethnic groups will be presented from the rhPTH(1-84) 100 μ g dosing data.
 All other safety data from the 25 μ g and 50 μ g in the subjects of Japanese descent will be summarized and listed.
-Treatment-emergent AEs (TEAEs) are defined as AEs with start dates between the time of the first exposure to study drug and the last dose of the study drug.
+Treatment-emergent AEs (TEAEs) are defined as AEs whose onset occurs, severity worsens, or intensity increases after receiving the study medication of this study and to the follow up visit.